SilviaLauraPintea/DejaVu/README.md

 When using this software, please reference the paper:

-#####S. Pintea, J. van Gemert and A. Smeulders, Dejavu: Motion Prediction in Static Images, ECCV 2014.
+-#####S. Pintea, J. van Gemert and A. Smeulders, Dejavu: Motion Prediction in Static Images, ECCV 2014.